-Dialectical behaviour therapy (DBT) is a type of talking therapy which was originally developed by an American psychologist named Marsha Linehan.
-It is based on cognitive behavioural therapy (CBT), but has been adapted to meet the particular needs of people who experience emotions very intensely.
+Dialectical behaviour therapy (DBT) is a type of talking treatment.
+It's based on cognitive behavioural therapy (CBT), but has been adapted to help people who experience emotions very intensely.

-- CBT focuses on helping you to change unhelpful ways of thinking and behaving (see our pages on CBT for more information).
+- CBT focuses on helping you to change unhelpful ways of thinking and behaving.

 - DBT also helps you to change unhelpful behaviours, but it differs from CBT in that it also focuses on accepting who you are at the same time.
 DBT places particular importance on the relationship between you and your therapist, and this relationship is used to actively motivate you to change.